skymethod/spc/README.md

 All response payloads use the same format for simplicity.
 The fields are described in examples above, and also more formally as a [JSON Schema](/spc.schema.json) or [Typescript type definition](/spc.d.ts).

-All metrics are optional, leave any unimplemented/uncollected metrics out of the associated show-level or episode-level portions of the response.
+All metrics are encouraged, but optional.
+Leave any unimplemented/uncollected metrics out of the associated show-level or episode-level portions of the response.

 ## FAQ